AndreiMiculita/DMAS-project/README.md

 By changing the `weight_list` global variable, we can notice segregation by the highest weighted feature.
 It has been tested for ethnicity 1, others 0 and for income 1, others 0.

 For the sake of diversity, religion and ethnicity have been modeled differently.
 Religion is n-categorical while ethnicity is binary.
-For ethnicity, a high average city satisfaction threshold is easy to reach, taking ~20 steps for Moore neighborhoods.
+For ethnicity, a high average city satisfaction threshold is easy to reach, taking ~20 steps for Moore neighborhoods (see `ethnicities.gif`).

 Income is continuous.
 An agent is satisfied with a neighbor's income if the difference between their incomes is lower than a threshold.
 For incomes in [100, 100k], difference 30k for satisfaction, Moore neighborhoods, it took 1863 to reach 0.9 average city satisfaction threshold (see `avg_satisfaction.png` and `income.gif`).